Encrypt and decrypt files and streams in AES Crypt format (version 2)

 import pyAesCrypt # encryption/decryption buffer size - 64K bufferSize = 64 * 1024 password = "foopassword" # encrypt pyAesCrypt.encryptFile("data.txt", "data.txt.aes", password, bufferSize) # decrypt pyAesCrypt.decryptFile("data.txt.aes", "dataout.txt", password, bufferSize)

-by calling the stream-oriented functions, you can work with binary streams too:
+In case you need it, you can work with binary streams too:

-import pyAesCrypt from os import stat, remove # encryption/decryption buffer size - 64K bufferSize = 64 * 1024 password = "foopassword" # encrypt with open("data.txt", "rb") as fIn: with open("data.txt.aes", "wb") as fOut: pyAesCrypt.encryptStream(fIn, fOut, password, bufferSize) # get encrypted file size encFileSize = stat("data.txt.aes").st_size # decrypt with open("data.txt.aes", "rb") as fIn: with open("dataout.txt", "wb") as fOut: try: # decrypt file stream pyAesCrypt.decryptStream(fIn, fOut, password, bufferSize, encFileSize) except ValueError: # remove output file on error remove("dataout.txt")
+import pyAesCrypt from os import stat, remove # encryption/decryption buffer size - 64K bufferSize = 64 * 1024 password = "foopassword" # encrypt with open("data.txt", "rb") as fIn: with open("data.txt.aes", "wb") as fOut: pyAesCrypt.encryptStream(fIn, fOut, password, bufferSize) # get encrypted file size encFileSize = stat("data.txt.aes").st_size # decrypt with open("data.txt.aes", "rb") as fIn: try: with open("dataout.txt", "wb") as fOut: # decrypt file stream pyAesCrypt.decryptStream(fIn, fOut, password, bufferSize, encFileSize) except ValueError: # remove output file on error remove("dataout.txt")

 you can also perform in-memory encryption/decryption (using BytesIO):